Conroe Bridge

-The Conroe Bridge, also known as Clark's Creek Bridge, is a Rainbow Arch bridge over Clark's Creek near Junction City, Kansas which was built in 1925.
+The Conroe Bridge, also known as Clark's Creek Bridge, is a Rainbow Arch bridge over Clarks Creek near Junction City, Kansas which was built in 1925.
 It was listed on the National Register of Historic Places in 1983.

 It was built to a design by James Barney Marsh.
 It is a single span "rainbow arch" or "Marsh arch" about 100 ft long, with a 20 ft wide roadway.